-If you earn enough to build your wealth, you can buy property, vehicles, investment funds and have insurance policies; you are able to turn your income into wealth and protect it.
+If you earn more than you need to spend to survive, you can buy property, vehicles, investment funds and have insurance policies; you are able to turn your income into investment and protect it.
 You have adequate resources to advance your economic status.

 Income Inequality: How your job makes you poor

 Income inequality refers to the gap between the well-off and the less well-off.

-It’s how some people in the economy get paid much lower wages than others, such as wages paid to ordinary workers and those paid to CEOs.
+Some people in the economy get paid much lower wages than others, such as wages paid to ordinary workers and those paid to CEOs.
+Some people are paid less because they are black.
+Some women are paid less than male colleagues.

 According to Oxfam’s ‘Inequality Report: An economy for the 99% in SA’, quoted in the Business Day, the richest 1% of the South African population has 42% of the total wealth.